 - We expect progressive consolidation among our competitors, customers and suppliers.
 Size will become an increasingly important factor for our ability to compete over the long term.
 As such, increasing our sales is essential to allow us to continue to operate successfully in our markets in the future.

-- The shift of economic growth to emerging markets will continue.
-This will require Henkel to steadily expand its position in these important markets and further increase our sales in emerging markets.
+- The shift of economic growth to the emerging markets of Eastern Europe, Africa/Middle East, Latin America and Asia (excluding Japan) will continue.
+This will require Henkel to steadily expand its position in these important markets and further increase sales in emerging markets.

 - The speed and volatility of our markets will remain high and may even increase further.
 This requires processes and structures that are more flexible and more efficient, to enable us to respond to changes faster than our competitors.
 We therefore want to continuously improve our operational excellence and deliver outstanding financial performance.